 How do you find the best deals on property?
 It can be a tough task, but with HtAG Analytics, it’s no longer a difficult process.
-In this case study we’ll show you how to locate markets that fit your budget and have high returns.
+In this post we’ll show you how to locate markets that fit your budget and have high returns.

-The Capital Growth heatmap allows us to visualise the current state of various markets around the country.
-Capital Growth is calculated as percent difference between the current Typical Price and price from the same quarter last year.
+Note: Price change on the heatmap is calculated as percent difference between the current Typical Price and price from the same period last year.
 We will be referring to annual percent difference in prices as YoY (Year on Year) growth in this post.